UK fuel crisis exposes systemic recruitment flaws | DW | 01.10.2021

 "Without further action, we now face the very real prospect of serious damage to our economic recovery, stifled growth as well as another less-than-happy Christmas for many businesses and their customers across the country," she said in a statement.

-The lorry industry has blamed the shortage of truck drivers on a post-Brexit exit of European drivers, with about 25,000 HGV drivers from the EU leaving during 2020 and not returning.
+The haulage industry has blamed the shortage of truck drivers on a post-Brexit exodus of European drivers, with about 25,000 HGV drivers from the EU leaving during 2020 and not returning.

 BP and Exxon Mobil Corp. both said this week that a driver shortage had affected operations at their gas stations.